kdflint/alliance-ship/docs/install.md

     Token description = 'Alliance webhooks'
     Select scopes: Select all of the components in the 'Repo' and 'User' sections of the table

+Note your personal access token for use later.

+### 4) Create a HashiCorp

+HashiCorp (makers of vagrant) provides a service that lets you make your local development server available to the public.
+We will use this to enable GitHub callbacks (which cannot reach a local private server by default)

+Create a (free) account with HashiCorp at https://atlas.hashicorp.com/account/new.
+Note your username and password for use later.

 ### 4) Get the alliance code

 Create or locate the directory within which you want to host the Alliance source code.
 In this documentation, we'll call this directory `<project-root>`